intel/iotg-yocto-bsp-public/README.md

 - This process will create a build folder named "yocto_build" at the same level directory as your bsp-apollolake-i.
   Yocto bitbake will be running at this directory <your path>/yocto_build/build/.
-  For setup.sh to run completely, this process may take up to 5 hours or more depending on the performance of your build machine.
+  For setup.sh to run completely, this process may take serveral hours or more depending on the performance of your build machine.
 When the build process is completed, you may browse for the image from the path:

    Your bootable image location is:-